dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 The `onclick` property registers a function that will be called when the node that it is attached to is clicked.
 In this case, the registered function is a method called `flip`.

-{% instruction 'Add a basic implementation for that method.' %}
+{% instruction 'Add a basic implementation for that method within the Worker class.' %}

 ```ts
 flip(): void {